Ted Kaczynski, a.k.a the Unabomber, seemed to be an unstoppable force of terror — until James Fitzgerald joined the investigation.

 “This 10 foot by 12-foot cabin was everything.
 This was his self-imposed cell before he was sentenced to a real cell at the Supermax in Florence, Colo.
 So it told us everything about this guy.”

-After this look at James Fitzgerald, hunter of the Unabomber, check out the chilling tale of the murder ofJames Bulger.
+After this look at James Fitzgerald, the FBI agent who tracked down the Unabomber, check out the chilling tale of the murder ofJames Bulger.
 After that, investigate Robert Hansen, the serial killer who hunted other killers.